Senu-sesi2/AirBnB_clone/web_static/README.md

-his the readme file for this project AirBnB clone - Web static that seeks to explain how to build the front end step-by-step.
+This the readme file for this project AirBnB clone - Web static that seeks to explain how to build the front end step-by-step.

 The first step is to “design” / “sketch” / “prototype” each element: